privacybydesign/irmatube/README.md

-# IRMATube
+# YiviTube

-[IRMATube](https://privacybydesign.foundation/demo-en/irmaTube/) is a demo of an [IRMA](https://privacybydesign.foundation/irma-en) attribute issuance and verifier.
+YiviTube is a demo attribute issuance and verifier.
 It offers membership attributes to users, who then need to disclose these in order to watch a movie.

 It showcases the following features: